 Our results of operations are affected by seasonal fluctuations in the demand for natural gas and price movements of energy commodities.
 Our results of operations are also affected by, among other things, the actions of various federal, state and local governmental authorities having jurisdiction over rates we charge, competition in our various business operations, debt service costs and income tax expense.
 For more information regarding factors that may affect the future results of operations of our business, please read "Risk Factors" in Item 1A of Part I of the CERC Corp.
-Form 10-K.
+Form 10-K and "Risk Factors" in Item 1A of Part II of this Quarterly Report on Form 10-Q.

-The following table sets forth our consolidated results of operations for the three months and six months ended June 30, 2005 and 2006, followed by a discussion of the results of operations by business segment based on operating income.
+The following table sets forth our consolidated results of operations for the three months and nine months ended September 30, 2005 and 2006, followed by a discussion of the results of operations by business segment based on operating income.
 We have provided a reconciliation of consolidated operating income to net income below.